jingliangwei/blog/docs/read/index.md

 next: false
 ---

-# Essay with papers
+# Essay with papers/books

-There are some notes that record some key points from papers.
+There are some notes that record some key points from papers or books.

 ## dynamics in strained rotating flow

-summer in 2025
+July in 2025

 the [pdf](/read/chaotic-dynamics-in-a-strained-rotating-flow-a-precessing-plane-fluid-layer.pdf) of paper *chaotic dynamics in a strained rotating flow: a precessing plane fluid layer*